cpjobling/eg-150-textbook/lti_systems/lti1.md

 +++ {"slideshow": {"slide_type": "slide"}}

 (Response_of_a_Continuous_Time_LTI_System_and_the_Convolution_Integral)=
-# Response of a Continuous-Time LTI System and the Convolution Integral
+# Unit 3.2: Response of a Continuous-Time LTI System and the Convolution Integral

 This section is based on Section 2.1 of {cite}`schaum`.